British artists' suppliers, 1650-1950 - T

-James Taylor, apprenticed to Robert Norrie in 1755, became a Burgess in Edinburgh in 1768.
-He may perhaps have entered into partnership with Norrie’s son, the second Robert Norrie, a Burgess from 1786.
+James Taylor, apprenticed to Robert Norrie in 1755, became a burgess in Edinburgh in 1768 (Watson 1933 p.156).
+He may perhaps have entered into partnership with Norrie’s son, the second Robert Norrie, a burgess from 1786 (Watson 1933 p.121).
 In any case, Norie & Taylor, painters, feature in Edinburgh directories from 1793 to 1801, and then as Taylor & Norie from 1800.
-In 1804 Robert Norie was listed as painter at West Register St and Mrs Taylor as colour shop, head of Carruber’s Close; Norie was again listed as painter at 2 West Register St 1812-15 and West Register St continued to feature as the address for the painting activities of the business.
+In 1804 Robert Norie was listed as painter at West Register St and Mrs Taylor as colour shop, head of Carruber’s Close; Norie was again listed as painter at 2 West Register St, 1812-15, and West Register St continued to feature as the address for the painting activities of the business.
 The partnership between Elizabeth Taylor and Robert Norie as Taylor & Norie, painters and floor cloth manufacturers, was dissolved in March 1814 (London Gazette 19 November 1814).
 Robert Norie then announced that he had taken his son into partnership (Caledonian Mercury 14 July 1814).
 Robert Norrie, painter, died intestate in November 1821.
 The estate of Robert Norie, house painter in Edinburgh, was valued at almost £198 as reported at Edinburgh Sheriff’s Court in May 1822.

 The third Robert Norrie was born in June 1790, the son of Robert Norrie, painter, and his wife, Jean Wright.
 When the business advertised in 1820, it was as Robert Norrie & Son, with a floor cloth warehouse at West Register St and an oil and colour shop at 141 High St (Caledonian Mercury 27 May 1820).
+John Norie, painter, became a burgess in right of his father, Robert, in 1825 (Watson 1933 p.121).
 The business continued until 1849, and was followed at 30 West Register St by Lawrie & Glover, painters, from 1850.

 The ‘Titian’ Medium Manufacturing Co, 37 Surrey St, Sheffield 1901.
 Supplier of artists’ medium.